geekan/scrapy-examples/README.md

 ##Advanced

+* Use ./osx.startproject.sh <ProjectName> to start a new project.
+  It will automatically generate most things, the only left things are `PROJECT/PROJECT/items.py` and `PROJECT/PROJECT/spider/spider.py`

-Use parse_with_rules to write a spider quickly.
+* Use parse_with_rules to write a spider quickly.
   See dmoz spider for more details.

+* Proxies
+  * If you don't want to use proxy, just comment the proxy middleware in settings.
+  * If you want to custom it, hack `misc/proxy.py` by yourself.